richa1711/richa1711/README.md

 🔧 I am a second year undergratuate in Civil department. </br>
 ✨ I love exploring new things and is always eager to teach others what I know and to receive new knowledge. </br>
-🤔 I believe that aside from technical matters, it's good if you know at least one issue that can help rural, urban, or suburban areas.
+🤔 I believe aside from technical matters, it's good if you know at least one issue that can help rural, urban, or suburban areas.

 **Talking about personal stuffs:**